๐ŸšขGlobal Supply Operations

 • Supports decentralized decision-making by giving workers the information they need without asking supervisors

-Compare: Value Stream Mapping vs. Visual Management—both make processes visible, but VSM is a diagnostic tool used periodically for analysis, while Visual Management is an ongoing communication system embedded in daily operations.
-If an exam asks about identifying improvement opportunities, think VSM; for real-time process control, think Visual Management.
+Compare: Value Stream Mapping vs. Visual Management โ€” both make processes visible, but VSM is a diagnostic tool used periodically for analysis, while Visual Management is an ongoing communication system embedded in daily operations.
+If a question asks about identifying improvement opportunities, think VSM.
+For real-time process control, think Visual Management.

 Demand-Driven Production

-Traditional manufacturing pushes products based on forecasts; lean systems pull production based on actual customer demand.
+Traditional manufacturing pushes products based on forecasts.
+Lean systems pull production based on actual customer demand.
 This shift dramatically reduces inventory, shortens lead times, and increases responsiveness.

 Just-in-Time (JIT) Production